yegor256/factbase/README.md

 This Ruby gem manages an in-memory database of facts.

-Here is how you use it:
+Here is how you use it (it's thread-safe, by the way):

 ```ruby
 fb = Factbase.new